 - Internal Assessment (20 marks): ASL (Assessment of Listening and Speaking) plus project work and viva.
 Lab-style assessment, not theory-paper based.

-The 80-mark theory paper combined with the 20-mark internal assessment makes the 100-mark scheme.
-Section C (Literature) is where the chapter-wise NCERT preparation actually shows up; the chapter-by-chapter resources on this listing feed directly into 40 of those 80 marks.
+The 80-mark theory paper plus the 20-mark internal assessment makes the 100-mark scheme.
+Section C (Literature) is where chapter-wise NCERT study pays off.
+The chapter-by-chapter resources on this listing feed directly into 40 of those 80 marks.

 Where to Start with NCERT Class 12 English Core

-For first-time study, work in NCERT order - Flamingo Prose, then Flamingo Poetry, then Vistas.
-For revision, the chapter shortlist below covers the highest-yield long-answer slots in the Literature section:
+For your first read, work in NCERT order: Flamingo Prose, then Flamingo Poetry, then Vistas.
+For revision, the chapter shortlist below covers the top-scoring long-answer slots in the Literature section:

 - Indigo (Flamingo Prose Ch 5): the value-based slot most years; Gandhi's Champaran narrative is rich in quotable moments.